zlepper/go-modpack-packer/README.md

 npm install
 typings install
 ```

+If you did not install the dependencies by using the `go get` command above, change to the source/backend directory and run the `go get` command again.

 ### Build
 To build everything run the gulp commmand `gulp` in the root directory of the repository.